-This is a known problem the Magic Mouse has.
-It is strongly suggested that you get a standard mouse until / unless Apple actually does the right thing and fixes the Magic Mouse drivers.
+This is a known bug in Apple's drivers for the Magic Mouse.
+It is strongly suggested that you get a standard mouse until / unless Apple fixes the Magic Mouse drivers.

 ||The list of image file types iToolBox can open is found here.|

 ||There are two ways to look things up; one is using the table of contents, which is organized by subject and (hopefully) in an intuitive way.